jossparling/team-profile-generator/README.md

 THEN I am prompted to enter the intern’s name, ID, email, and school, and I am taken back to the menu WHEN I decide to finish building my team
 THEN I exit the application, and the HTML is generated

+## Description

+The team profile generator presents a menu with options to add a certain role and gives the information pertaining to that role and the team they are on

+## Technologies

+Technologies used for this project are HTML, CSS, JavaScript, Inquirer Package

+## Licenses

+MIT License